smartdevicelink/sdl_core_ci/README.md

 There is a special job in CI [Feature job create]() that will create a list of jobs and a separate view for the feature.

 Required input values for feature job:
- - Feture name (will be used for view title)
+ - Feature name (will be used for view title)
  - sdl_core feature branch and repository (master by default)
  - sdl_atf feature branch and repository (master by default)
  - sdl_atf_test_scripts deature branch and repository. (master by default)